1991 Atlantic hurricane season: Hurricane Claudette

-The origins of Claudette were non-tropical, developing on September 4 about 650 mi southeast of Bermuda from an upper-level disturbance.
+The origins of Claudette were non-tropical, similarly to the other three hurricanes of the season, developing on September 4 about 650 mi southeast of Bermuda from an upper-level disturbance.
 Following its formation, it developed slowly while moving southwestward, and on September 5 it intensified into Tropical Storm Claudette.
 Conditions were favorable for development, with low wind shear and a large anticyclone providing outflow, or the outward wind flow from a storm.
 On September 6 at 0600 UTC, Claudette attained hurricane status.
 It underwent rapid intensification, and early on September 7 a reconnaissance flight reported that Claudette attained major hurricane status with winds of 115 mph.
 Based on satellite estimates, Hurricane Claudette attained its peak intensity with winds of 130 mph and a minimum pressure 944 mbar.

 After peaking, Claudette began steady weakening.
 Around that time, a hurricane watch was issued for the island of Bermuda, which was later upgraded to a warning.
 The hurricane turned to the northwest, passing 136 mi east of Bermuda as a Category 1 hurricane on September 8.
 Winds on the island peaked at 23 mph, with gusts to 32 mph, and waves reached up to 8 ft in height.
 By September 10, Claudette weakened to tropical storm status as it accelerated eastward.
 The next day it deteriorated further to tropical depression status, and the next day Claudette became extratropical to the southwest of the Azores.
 It persisted two more days until dissipating over the Azores.